I wanted to be coxswain.

 Theodore Thinker –“We are at 32 spm, and in exactly 5 strokes, we’ll shift to 34 spm.”

 Theodore or “Ted” to his close friends is super organized and well prepared.
 He carries everything to practice in his backpack –tool kit, athletic tape, Dora’s Map and his cox box is always charged.
-Ted carries around a large notebook or iPad.
+Ted carries around a large notebook, Chromebook, or iPad.

 Ted remembers everything.
 He knows the erg times of every athlete on the team as well as other teams.
 He knows the race course like the back of his hand, and knows how the wind speed and direction affects the boat.
 He scribbles constantly in his notebook, which he will fill up in a week.
 If asked if there is a correlation between shin length, stroke rate, and protein intake, Ted will show up on Monday with a report complete with a TPS report cover sheet.